 It is essential that all valuers act consistently in this matter.
-If in any doubt, consult your Divisional Valuer.
+If in any doubt, consult the Industrial Working Group.

 4.2.8 Lighting

 Standard Adjustment None -5.00% Poor - having only a minimal pendant system -2.50% Fair - having only adequate pendants or fluorescent tubes Nil Good - having a full system of pendants or fluorescent tubes adequate for general factory work.
 Nil Excellent - the most comprehensive systems or special pendant systems. +2.50%